Name and location of repository

 Scope and content

-This speech was given by Charles McNary at the Republican National Convention in Philadelphia, Pennsylvania, in 1940.
+This speech was given by Charles McNary in Salem, Oregon, on August 27, 1940.
 In the speech, McNary accepts the nomination of the Republican Party for the office of vice president.
-He praises the policies and personality of his running mate, Wendell Willkie.
-He also discusses the New Deal and expounds upon Willkie's plans to change the direction of the country.
+He praises the policies and personality of the Republican presidential candidate, Wendell Willkie.
+He also discusses the New Deal and expounds upon Willkie’s plans to change the direction of the country.
 He shares the history of Oregon, describing its people, landscape, and resources, particularly the emigrants who came across the Oregon Trail.
 McNary discusses the factors that have affected the American economy in the early 20th century and touches upon the Republican plan to improve the economy, particularly for farmers, and how the plan differs from the programs of the New Deal.
 He speaks at length about the Republican Party platform of 1940, and the looming specter of World War II.

 System of arrangement